AnyLog-co/documentation/examples/Configuration.md

   </pre>
 * Select ***Load*** to retrieve the config file associated with the selected option.
 * Note: Autoexec is the config file currently used.
 The other options are default options for a target role.
-* Make changes as needed.
+* Update the config file as needed.
 * To update the changes, select ***Save***.
 * Note: ***Changes are saved to the Autoexec file*** regardless the file selected with the ***Load***.